arsheya10/Food-Survey-Analysis/README.md

 The result shows that 31% of people preferred eating nutritious foods, 27% of people had 5 meals per day, and 25% of people included citrus fruits in their diet to boost immunity.

-Among the participants, people who consumed fruits daily came to 22%.
+Among the respondents, 22% of people consumed fruits daily.
 While 31.15% of people opted for Eggs as their favorite Non-Veg food.

 Therefore, people choose to keep healthy lifestyles and liked eating nutritious food during COVID-19.